msr1k/git-wire/README.md

 git-wire
 ========

-A git custom subcommand
+A git subcommand
-which injects part of other repositoriy's source code into the repository in a declarative manner.
+which wires part of other repositoriy's source code into the repository in a declarative manner.

 Instration